mzahana/track_and_label/README.md

 # track_and_label
 A script to automate image dataset labeling.
 Images are asusmed to be extracted from a video.
 This code assumes you have a directory with images taken sequentially, which you would like to label with bounding boxes for object tracking.
 The images should be named in a way that allows them to be sorted in the correct order.

+**NOTE** Currently the sctit supports single object tracking and labeling.
+Multi-object is planned for future release.

 # Dependencies
 * OpenCV
 * `pip install opencv-contrib-python`